Mantak Chia

-Mantak Chia (Chinese: 謝明德, Pinyin: Xiè Míngdé, born April 24, 1944, in Bangkok, Thailand) is a Taoist Master.
-He is the creator of the Healing Tao, Tao Yoga, Universal Healing Tao System, and Tao Garden Health Spa & Resort, located in the northern countryside of Chiang Mai, Thailand.
-Chia wrote more than 60 books on Taoist practices and taught the principles of Taoist internal arts.
-His books have been translated into more than 40 languages.
-He views himself primarily as a teacher.
+Mantak Chia (Chinese: 謝明德, Pinyin: Xiè Míngdé, born April 24, 1944, in Bangkok, Thailand) is a Taoist practitioner, self-help guru and author.

-Chia has been named twice as "Qigong Master of the Year" by the International Congress of Chinese Medicine and Qigong in 1990 and 2012 and is also listed as number 18 of the "100 most Spiritually Influential people" in The Watkins Review 2012.

 Biography

-Chia in his 32 acre Tao Garden, 2022.

 Chia was born to a Chinese family in Thailand in 1944.
 He was raised in a Christian household, with his grandfather a Baptist minister and his mother a missionary.
-He began studying the Buddhist method of "stilling the mind" at the age of six, and later studied Muay Thai, tai chi, kung fu and Taoist and Buddhist meditation practices from several masters.
-Of all his masters, the most influential one was Yi Eng (White Cloud), an eremitic member of the Dragon's Gate sect of the Quanzhen (Complete Perfection) school of Taoism, who taught Chia a complete Taoist training system and authorized him to teach and heal.
+He began studying Buddhist meditation at the age of six, and later studied Muay Thai, Tai chi, Kung fu and Taoist meditation practices from several other masters.
+Chia claimed the most influential Master upon his education was Yi Eng (White Cloud), an eremitic member of the Dragon's Gate sect of the Quanzhen (Complete Perfection) school of Taoism, who taught Chia a Taoist training system and authorized him to teach.

-Later, he studied Western anatomy and medical science for two years to better understand the physiological mechanisms behind healing energy.

-He established his first Universal Healing Tao school in Thailand in 1974 after systematizing his knowledge of Taoism.
-He founded the Universal Healing Tao Center (originally named the Taoist Esoteric Yoga Center) in New York in 1979.
-The center attracted a broad variety of European and American students, and some of them helped him teach Taoist practices to western students.
-He returned to Thailand in 1994 and created the Universal Tao Training Center (Tao Garden) in Chiang Mai.
-He not only teaches at Tao Garden but also tours other countries to teach and promote the Healing Tao practices every year.
+Chia established his first Universal Healing Tao school in Thailand in 1974.
+He later founded the Universal Healing Tao Center (originally named the Taoist Esoteric Yoga Center) in New York in 1979.
+Chia returned to Thailand in 1994 and established the Universal Tao Training Center (Tao Garden) in Chiang Mai.

-Spiritual Core

-Rooted in traditional Taoist practices, Chia's teaching system develops integrated physical, mental and spiritual (energy) bodies internal to human beings.
-The focus is on developing human life energy — qi — for self-healing and life transformation.